Donmclean/riko/README.md

 //Override hot module replacement and simply have the page refresh on file change config.BrowserSyncReloadOnChange = true;

+//Enable this to have tests execute on every webpack rebuild. config.hotExecuteTests = false;

 //Add any shell command to execute around the production build lifecycle (npm run prod).
 // IMPORTANT! must be and array. eg: [ 'echo hello world' ];
 config.onBuildStartShellCommands = [];